World Chess Championship 1894: Results

-Steinitz had previously declared he would win without doubt, so it came as a shock when Lasker won the first game.
-Steinitz responded by winning the second, and was able to maintain the balance until the sixth.
-However, Lasker won all the games from the seventh to the 11th.
+Steinitz managed to maintain balance until the sixth game, and then Lasker won all the games from the seventh to the 11th.
+This streak was attributed by IM Jack Peters to Lasker's skill at converting queenless middlegames;

 When the match resumed in Montreal, Steinitz looked in better shape and won the 13th and 14th games.
 Lasker struck back in the 15th and 16th, and Steinitz was unable to compensate for his losses in the middle of the match.
 Hence Lasker won with ten wins, five losses and four draws.
 Some commentators thought Steinitz's habit of playing "experimental" moves in serious competition was a major factor in his downfall.